sorbet/sorbet/website/docs/abstract.md

 Keep in mind:
 - `abstract!` can be used to prevent a class from being instantiated.
-- Both either `abstract!` and `interface!` allow the class or module to have `abstract` methods.
+- Both `abstract!` and `interface!` allow the class or module to have `abstract` methods.
-- Mixin a module (via `include` or `extend`) to declare that a class implements an interface.
+- Mix in a module (via `include` or `extend`) to declare that a class implements an interface.

 ## Creating an abstract method

 To create an abstract method:
-1. Add `extend T::Helpers` to the class or module (as well as `extend T::Sig`).
+1. Add `extend T::Helpers` to the class or module (in addition to `extend T::Sig`).
 1. Add `abstract!` or `interface!` to the top of the class or module. (*All* methods must be abstract to use `interface!`.)
-1. Add a `sig` with `abstract` to any methods that should be abstract.
+1. Add a `sig` with `abstract` to any methods that should be abstract, and thus implemented by a child.
-1. Define the method on a single line with an empty body.
+1. Declare the method on a single line with an empty body.

 ```ruby
 module Runnable